imran-de/RDBMS_1/README.md

 ### 3. WHERE Clause
 **Goal:** Filter vehicles by type.
-- Selects all information for vehicles where the type is 'car'.
+- Selects all information for vehicles where the type is 'car' and status is 'available'.

 ### 4. GROUP BY and HAVING
 **Goal:** Find popular vehicles.